lucassha/DevOps-Student-Roadmap/Blogs/Blog1.md

 ##### WHY:

-If you are reading this blog, then I am assumign this is your first foray into the field (myself included, of course).
+If you are reading this blog, then I am assuming this is your first foray into the field (myself included, of course).
 As such, Phoenix Project allows you to conceptualize and internalize many of the components of DevOps that would otherwise be abstract.
 How do ops people communicate with developers?
 What role does security play in ops?
 How should IT communicate with upper management?
 All of these things are answers from ten thousand feet as we follow Bill, the newly promoted VP of IT Ops, through his journey.